GoogleCloudPlatform/cloud-sql-go-connector/README.md

 )

 func main() {
-	// Be careful about using trace.
-AlwaysSample in a production application
-	// with significant traffic: a new trace will be started and exported for
+	// trace.AlwaysSample() is expensive.
+Replacing it with your own
-	// every request.
-Replace it with less frequent sampler in your production. trace.ApplyConfig(trace.Config{DefaultSampler: trace.AlwaysSample()})
+	// sampler for production environments is recommended. trace.ApplyConfig(trace.Config{DefaultSampler: trace.AlwaysSample()})

 	exporter, err := texporter.New(